Dark Chocolate Gravy Recipe with Cinnamon Biscuits

 - If you want your gravy to have a darker (more intense) flavor, reduce the sugar to 1/2 cup and add 1 tablespoon ground cinnamon.

-- Chocolate gravy can be made ahead, and even frozen.
-Just make sure to whisk in additional milk when warming the gravy to loosen it up.
+- Chocolate gravy can be made ahead and stored in an airtight container in the refrigerator, and even frozen.
+Just make sure to whisk in additional milk when warming the leftover chocolate gravy to loosen it up.

 - Don’t love biscuits?
-Try chocolate gravy over toast, french toast, or bread pudding.
+Try chocolate gravy over toast, french toast, pound cake, or bread pudding.

 More Holiday Breakfast Ideas